elundmark/yapymatrix/README.md

 ./yapymatrix [ options ]
 ```

 To stop the program, use `Ctrl + C`.
-I am not planning on adding keyboard shortcuts, but who knows what happens in the future.
+I am not planning on adding any keyboard shortcuts, but who knows what happens in the future.

 ## Options